SantiagoBerna/BlogPostStreamingAssets/_articles/2024-04-15-rusterizing-from-scratch.md

 ---
 layout: post
-title: Rusterizing from Scratch - Vertex Transformations
+title: Rusterizing from Scratch
+preview_video: ./assets/videos/OkCube.mp4
 ---

 The Rusterizer is a masterclass that happens every year here at BUAS, where we use Rust to implement a simple software rasterizer.
 This is the result of my work during the masterclass, as well as some additional features I have added in the following weeks.